laravel/docs/http-client.md

 <a name="request-data"></a>
 ### Request Data

-Of course, it is common when using `GET`, `POST`, `PUT`, and `PATCH` to send additional data with your request.
+Of course, it is common when using `POST`, `PUT`, and `PATCH` to send additional data with your request.
 So, these methods accept an array of data as their second argument.
 By default, data will be sent using the `application/json` content type:

     $response = Http::post('http://test.com/users', [
         'name' => 'Steve',
         'role' => 'Network Administrator',
     ]);

-#### GET Requests Query Parameters
+#### GET Request Query Parameters

-If you would like to send data using query parameters, you can either append the query string to the URL or pass an array of data to the second argument.
-When using the second argument with an array of data, this will automatically be parsed into the correct query string format, such as `http://test.com/users?page=1&query=Taylor`.
+When making `GET` requests, you may either append a query string to the URL directly or pass an array of key / value pairs as the second argument to the `get` method:

     $response = Http::get('http://test.com/users', [
         'page' => 1,